piotr-marendowski/dmenu-date/README.md

 Description
 -----------
-This patch adds date and time at the bottom of the vertical dmenu layout, using the `date` command with arguments.
+This patch adds date and time at the bottom of the vertical dmenu layout.

 ![dmenu date screenshot](dmenu-date.png)